ncbench/ncbench-workflow/README.md

 A Snakemake workflow for benchmarking callsets of small genomic variants, using popular benchmark datasets like Genome in a Bottle or CHM-eval.
+A detailed description of the workflow, also outlining all involved insights and design decisions can be found under https://doi.org/10.12688/f1000research.140344.1.

 ## Contributing callsets